 Venue: M6094 Future Cinema Studio, 6/F, Run Run Shaw Creative Media Centre, 18 Tat Hong Avenue, Kowloon Tong

-To find out more about Robert Seidel, you can check out his page here.
+To find out more about our speaker, you can check out his page here.